woodshop/dsonify/README.md

 * fnctl: Any inspection or changes to a file descripter are caught by dtrace.
 The lookup table for fd changes is large and has been written into filesProbe.d.
 At the moment, filesSynth.ck sonifies any gets or sets to the descriptor flags.
 "F_GETFL", "F_SETFL", "F_GETFD", and "F_SETFD" share the same freuency modulated tone but are separated by octaves.
 "F_GETFL" and "F_SETFL" are usually triggered at nearly the same time, as are "F_GETFD", and "F_SETFD".

 ### Demo 2
-To run this demo, start a terminal session as root and enter:
+To run this demo, start a terminal session and enter:

 	sudo python dsonify.py demos/ipconnectProbe.d demos/ipconnectSynth.ck

 This demo inserts a trace probe on outgoing internet connections and maps their port number to the pitch of a filtered square wave.
+As your operating system makes outgoing connections web servers, DNS servers, mail servers, etc. you'll hear filtered square wave tones.
+These events normally occur regularly on a personal computer.
+When one here's an unusual pitch, their operating system is connecting to the network on an unusual port.